liquid4teur/Vagrant/README.md

 In order to work with Vagrant, there are three important components:
 - The CLI: you will use it to start and stop Vagrant VMs, initialize new Vagrant environments and manage running VMs.
 - The Vagrantfile: it defines Vagrant VMs and is a small program written in Ruby language and executed by the CLI in order to run a Vagrant VM.
-- Vagrant cloud: Hashicorp, the maker of Vagrant, provides a vagrant cloud as an online market place for public virtual machines.
+- Vagrant cloud: Hashicorp, the maker of Vagrant, provides a [vagrant cloud](https://app.vagrantup.com) as an online market place and a browser for public virtual machines.
 Users of Vagrant can also publish their own Vagrant VMs publicly or use a private account to restrict access.

 For this demonstration, we are going to use Ubuntu 16.04.